 - Mix dry and wet ingredients together.
 Keep aside for 30 minutes (covered).

-- After 30 minutes add baking soda or Eno, baking powder and mix it well.
+- After 30 minutes add baking soda, baking powder and mix it well.

 - Tab the cake pan on a countertop to release any large air bubbles.